Catholic “Inventions”: Purgatory’s Roots

 Most non-Catholics mistakenly believe that much of the doctrine of Catholicism was ‘created’ or ‘invented’ in the Middle Ages or Medieval times for one reason or another.
 Most often things like the Papacy, Papal Infallibility, Indulgences or any number of so-called ‘divergent’ beliefs to Christian faith.
 The truth is that all of these ideas were held from the beginning of Christianity and many times carried over from the Jewish faith.
 Perhaps I’ll cover those some other time, but Purgatory is no different.

-In order to give clarity to this statement we must look back in Biblical history to understand the Jewish ideas and traditions of Sheol and praying for the dead.
-The concept of Sheol is peppered all throughout the Old Testament.
-It was the concept of Jewish believers of a ‘holding place’ of souls.
-Not those damned to Hell but neither were they souls who shared the glory of Heaven.
-Those who had died would, in the Jewish faith, be prayed for.
-The prayers for the dead or the Kaddish is something Jews do even to this day.
+In order to give clarity to this statement we must look back in Biblical history to understand the Jewish ideas and traditions of praying for the dead.
+The concept of Sheol is peppered all throughout the Old Testament, but the Jewish place of purgation is Gehennom (the English word Gehenna).
+In the Jewish faith there is no “official theological doctrine” about what happens in the afterlife, therefore, there no properly developed overarching definition of a Heaven or a Hell.
+However, there are Jewish teachings on a “heaven”-like place where the righteous go when they die.
+There is also an ancient belief in a place of purgation which they call Gehennom.
+It is a ‘holding place’ of souls to be cleansed of their wickedness.
+Because they believe most souls do go to Gehennom, they are prayed for.
+The Mourner’s Prayer or the Kaddish is something Jews do even to this day and after twelve months here on earth the soul is released.
 The book of Maccabees is popularly cited to show that the Jews of the Old Testament held this tradition to be a matter of faith.

 And making a gathering, he sent twelve thousand drachms of silver to Jerusalem for sacrifice to be offered for the sins of the dead, thinking well and religiously concerning the resurrection.
 (For if he had not hoped that they that were slain should rise again, it would have seemed superfluous and vain to pray for the dead), and because he considered that they who had fallen asleep with godliness, had great grace laid up for them.
 It is therefore a holy and wholesome thought to pray for the dead, that they may be loosed from sins.
 (2 Maccabees 2:43-46)